kubi77/alx-low_level_programming/0x15-file_io/README.md

 You are allowed to use lseek once
-You are allowed to use read a maximum of 2 times at runtime You are allowed to have as many functions as you want in your source file You are allowed to use printf man elf, readelf
+You are allowed to use read a maximum of 2 times at runtime You are allowed to have as many functions as you want in your source file You are allowed to use printf.